You will need to be a registered nurse with experience of working in a primary care setting and have a minimum 2:2 degree in an appropriate subject.

 This programme has been developed to meet the changing skill-mix required in the primary care workforce.
-The programme is informed by recent work to clarify professional career pathway stages and competencies for advanced practice in primary care.
-The programme covers core competencies relating to advanced practice including: direct clinical competence as a generalist, leadership and collaborative practice, improving quality and developing practice, and developing self and others.
+It's informed by recent work to clarify professional career pathway stages and competencies for advanced practice in primary care.

-The programme aims to develop expert generalists who are able to provide accessible, first contact preventive care, and diagnosis and management of acute and long term conditions.
+The course aims to develop expert generalists who are able to provide accessible, first contact preventive care, and diagnosis and management of acute and long-term conditions.
 It produces practitioners who are able to work well within a skill-mix team to develop a responsive and effective person-centred primary care.
-The programme facilitates the development of a portfolio of competencies across clinical areas.
+It also facilitates the development of a portfolio of competencies across clinical areas.

 Information for international students

 Overall IELTS grade of 6.5 with a minimum of 6.0 in each component, or equivalent.